EngreitzLab/cNMF_benchmarking/README.md

 ## cNMF benchmarking

 Understand the difference between different cNMF methods.
-Both Jupyter Notebook version and Slurm version are avalible to run inference, evaluation, and plotting.
+Both Jupyter Notebook version and Slurm version are avalible to run inference, evaluation, and plotting seperately and all-together.

 ### Inference
 Versions of cNMF: